HoduRe/Warp-Syndrome/README.md

 represented by the eyes over the door that brings the player to the next level)<br>
 -The game console remembers previous sent commands and those can be summoned by the up and down arrows when in the console.<br>
 -The requiered commands have been expanded accepting diferent number of arguments, and we have added some more which you can see by typing “list" in the console.
+-There are also save and load buttons on the pause menu.
+The load one is only avaliable when there is content saved.
 </ul>